EMPLOYEE SECURITY INDEX (ESI®): The security awareness indicator

 All test groups show critical phishing awareness, with an average Employee Security Index of 46.2.
 While the HR, IT and finance departments perform above average across the company, the managers, assistants and the C-level stand out at the lower end.

-The ESI® om the Awareness Programm 'Lifetime'
+The ESI® in the Awareness Programm 'Lifetime'

-With the help of 'Lifetime' you define a goal-ESI®, which we will achieve together with you.
+With the help of 'Lifetime' you define a goal ESI®, which we will achieve together with you.
 In addition to our phishing simulation, we also use other security awareness measures, such as short videos, face-to-face training and e-learning.

 The ESI® thus represents a control instrument with which the security awareness in companies can be continuously monitored.
 The effectiveness of individual training measures can be checked and concrete needs can be identified.
 The anonymous evaluation of the results on a group basis contributes to employee protection.
 Communication with both management and staff is facilitated by a tangible key figure: a quantitative analysis of security awareness offers a direct comparison with other companies in similar industries and can thus be used as a basis for decisions on further investments.